cds-snc/notification-documentation/src/en/send.md

 }
 ```

-You can follow the progression of your batch of notifications from the GC Notify web interface.
+You can follow the progression of your bulk sending job from the GC Notify web interface.

 If you scheduled your batch in the future, you can cancel it from the web interface.